Prodigy-Hacking/ProdigyMathGameHacking/.github/ISSUE_TEMPLATE/request-new-hack.md

 ---
-name: Hack Request
+name: Request New Hack
-about: Suggest a new hack!
+about: Request a new hack!
 title: "[HR]"
 labels: ''
 assignees: ''